White of the Eye: Plot

 Joan suspects that Paul is having an affair with Ann Mason, a local married socialite, when she finds his truck parked behind her house.
-She stabs his tires flat, which winds up providing him with an alibi for the most-recent murder.
-Distraught, Joan runs to her home bathroom to vomit and, somehow, notices something odd about the inlaid soap-dish on the raised bathtub.
-She pries the inlay loose and looks inside, and sees something strange: plastic bags with body parts inside.
+She stabs his tires flat, which winds up providing him with an alibi for the most-recent murder which happened down the road at the same time.
+The killer enters the bathroom and quickly grabs the victim and piledrives her into the floor knocking her out,a first in movies.
+He then ties her up in a blanket with twine before drowning her in the bathtub.
+Distraught, Joan runs to her home bathroom to vomit and notices some twine poking out from underneath the raised bathtub.
+She pries the inlaid soap-dish loose and looks underneath, and sees something strange: plastic bags with body parts inside.
 Joan confronts Paul, who explains he has been "chosen" to put women "out of their misery," but he loves Joan.

 Joan's continuing distrust of Paul agitates him into a fury.
-He locks her up in a portion of the attic, then dons an explosive vest and facepaint.
+He locks her up in the attic, then dons an explosive vest and facepaint.
 Increasingly unhinged, Paul chases his daughter up through the attic, and minutes after accusing Joan of thinking that he'd "hurt my own kid," attempts target practice of her fleeing form, missing Danielle, but killing their dog Shasta.
 Joan and the little girl escape in different directions and soon Joan has to elude Paul in the abandoned quarry.
 It turns out Mike has been staying there, armed with a machine gun, certain that he will meet Paul again.
 He rescues Joan and takes away Paul's gun, leading him to the edge of the quarry.
 Paul makes the sound he uses in the emptiness of living rooms and savors its echo from the quarry.
 While incessantly pontificating about his philosophies of life and death, Paul reveals a lighter with which he has lit the fuse of his explosive vest.
 Mike opens fire on him with a machine gun and Joan dives into the lake in the quarry.
 Paul and Mike both die instantly, in a hail of destruction.
 Joan is reunited later with her daughter.
 She talks with Detective Mendoza about what the ten years with Paul could have meant, whose destructive and nihilistic nature she never realized.